privacypatterns/patterns/patterns/Decoupling-[content]-and-location-information-visibility.md

 It also _complements_ [Negotiation of Privacy Policy](Negotiation-of-Privacy-Policy).
 The latter defines privacy settings at the beginning.
 This pattern however gives the chance to change privacy settings every time content is being shared.

-Additionally, this pattern _specializes_ [Reasonable Level of Control](Reasonable-Level-of-Control).
+Additionally, this pattern _refines_ [Reasonable Level of Control](Reasonable-Level-of-Control).
 It provides means of control for location attached to content, so it complies with the the latter's solution in a more specific scenario.

 Finally, this pattern _may use_ the [Buddy List](Buddy List) pattern.
 The location information could be seen by different types of users, one of them could be featured in a [Buddy List](Buddy List) or one of its user/search directories.